FrancoisDotNet/Budget/Readme.md

 ## A simple Blazor WebAssembly App
 The Budget App is a Blazor WebAssembly Sample.

-It shows what you can with a miminal amout of code.
+It shows what you can with a miminal amount of code.

 ## A really usable App
 You can manage your personal budget with this App.